xitiomet/flipperzero-chat-esp32/README.md

 If the gateway starts malfunctioning any web user can type "/restart" to reboot it remotely.

+### Connecting with an IRC Client

+So I decided to add support for IRC clients.
+Letting users bring their favorite chat interface to this project.

+Ive Tested:
+ * irssi
+ * pidgin

+once you connect simply "/join #lobby"

 ### Websocket protocol

 If you would like to make your own client to interface with this device the protocol is pretty simple. port 81 is a websocket server all messages are single line json objects.